willow-the/Lesson-One/README.md

 # RECIPE WEBSITE

-#### Your mission is create a webpage your favorite recipe.
+#### Your mission is create a webpage for your favorite recipe.
-1. Find the recipe you would like to use.
+1. Find a recipe you would like to use.
 2. Navigate to the `recipe.html` file in sublime.

 # THE CODE